Have you ever wondered what happens to equipment from the aquaculture industry when it can no longer be used?

 Become new products

-Between 2017 and 2021, 2,454 tonnes of equipment were collected from Lerøy’s locations.
+Between 2019 and 2023, 1259 tonnes were collected for material recycling, and 1,313 tonnes were allocated for energy recovery from Lerøy's facilities.
 Maybe some of it has ended up in your house?
 The material collected is recycled and turned into a range of new products.

 “They include anything from benches, volleyball nets and deodorant containers to luxury car seats and swimwear”, says Øistein.